wetryingtodorock/getblock-docs/en/rpc-service/sol/json-rpc/sol_simulateTransaction.md

 ---
-title: sol:simulateTransaction \[POST\]
+title: sol:simulateTransaction - Solana
-description: Simulate sending a transaction
+description: Example code for the sol:simulateTransaction json-rpc method. Сomplete guide on how to use sol:simulateTransaction json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters